Eligible jobs

 If you apply in the UK

-If at the date of application, you have lived in the UK for 12 months or more with a valid visa, you will not need to meet the finance requirement i.e. show eg bank statements.
+If at the date of application, you have lived in the UK for 12 months or more with a valid visa, you will not need to meet the finance requirement i.e. show bank statements confirming you hold a certain level of funds.
 If this has not been the case, your employer can certify on your CoS that it will cover your living costs in the UK in the first month of your employment.

-If your employer certifies your maintenance, you will meet the finance requirement and you will not need to provide eg bank statements.
+If your employer certifies your maintenance, you will meet the finance requirement and you will not need to provide bank statements.
 If your sponsor does not do this, you will need to show that you have held at least £1,270 in your name for at least 28 consecutive days before the date of application.
+The figure is higher if you have dependants with you.

 If you apply outside the UK

 Your employer can certify on your CoS that it will cover your living costs in the UK in the first month of employment.
-If your employer does this you will meet the finance requirement and you will not need to provide eg bank statements.
+If your employer does this, you will meet the finance requirement and you will not need to provide bank statements.

 Further details

-ATAS requirement: Required for the job in specific occupation codes
+ATAS requirement: Required for the jobs in specific occupation codes

 Where can you apply: In the UK or overseas